 The 2015 General Plan represented an update to the City General Plan Elements, including the Mobility Element and the Land Use Element, which guide the overall physical development of the City.
-The 2015 General Plan also established new development caps for each of the Specific Plan areas, including the SFOSP.
+The 2015 General Plan also established new development caps for each of the Specific Plan areas, including the CDSP.
 However, the General Plan leaves the more detailed development and design standards to be identified in the Specific Plan.
-The proposed SFOSP Update establishes the regulatory tools needed to implement the General Plan through the identification of development and design standards suited to the SFOSP area.
-As this document compares the environmental impacts of the proposed SFOSP Update to those analyzed in the GP EIR, it is important to note the following:
+The proposed CDSP Update establishes the regulatory tools needed to implement the General Plan through the identification of development and design standards suited to the CDSP area.
+As this document compares the environmental impacts of the proposed CDSP Update to those analyzed in the GP EIR, it is important to note the following:

-- The proposed SFOSP Update does not modify or change the intent of the adopted General Plan.
-Rather, the updates to the SFOSP are being proposed to achieve the goals and vision of the General Plan by adding the necessary regulatory tools for implementation.
-Additionally, a Zoning Code amendment would be required to incorporate a new SFOSP ordinance to regulate zoning consistent with the General Plan, replacing the existing Pasadena Municipal Code Chapter 17.35. - The General Plan established land use and corresponding density and intensity ranges but did not establish development and/or design standards (e.g., height limits, setbacks, etc.).
-The SFOSP Update adds more specific standards to implement the General Plan Land Use categories for the SFOSP area.
-It provides those development and design standards through zoning districts and land use regulations, thereby, further regulating the land uses studied in the GP EIR.
+The proposed CDSP Update does not modify or change the intent of the adopted General Plan.
+Rather, the updates to the CDSP are being proposed to achieve the goals and vision of the General Plan by adding the necessary regulatory tools for implementation.
+Additionally, a Zoning Code amendment would be required to incorporate a new CDSP ordinance to regulate zoning consistent with the General Plan, replacing the existing Pasadena Municipal Code Chapter 17.30.